smarthomeNG/plugins/milight/_pv_1_3_0/README.md

 #### udp_ip

-Specifies IP adress of miLight gateway - if not specified broadcast to 255.255.255.255 (all miLight gateways)
+specifies IP adress of miLight gateway - if not specified broadcast to 255.255.255.255 ( all miLight gateways)

 #### udp_port

-Specifies communication port - V3 is using 8899 by default
+specifies Communication port - V3 is using 8899 by default

-#### bricontrol
+#### bri

-Specifies if RGB settings should only impact HUE or HUE and LUM (brightness) on will change color and brightness  - off only color
+specifies if RGB settings should only impact HUE or HUE and LUM (brightness) on will change color and brightness  - off only color
 values: on/off

-#### cutoff
+#### off

-If bricontrol is enabled, this value specifies threshold level for turn off the light (e.g. below brightness 10 turn off) Needed to give a numeric value here.
+if bri is enabled, this value specifies threshold level for turn off the light ( e.g. below brightness 10 turn off)
+values: num

 #### hue_calibrate

-Fine calibrating of color (HUE) to match with different color wheels / tables as input
+fine calibrating of color (HUE) to match with different color wheels / tables as input
 value: 0 to 1   eg. 0.005 to adjust 0,5% clockwise or  -0.005 to adjust 0,05% counter-clockwise